-DUI Defense Lawyers Serving the Pittsburgh Area
+DUI Defense Lawyers Serving The Pittsburgh Area

 The consequences of driving while under the influence of alcohol or drugs can severely impact your personal and professional life.
 When you’re accused of drunk driving, a knowledgeable lawyer in western Pennsylvania can help you understand the charges against you and any options you might have to get them reduced or dropped completely.
-Immediately after your arrest, the legal team at Bowers & Fawcett, LLC, a law firm serving Beaver County and the surrounding areas, can provide valuable assistance.
+Immediately after your arrest, the legal team at Bowers Fawcett & Hurst, LLC, a law firm serving Beaver County and the surrounding areas, can provide valuable assistance.

-Penalties for DUIs in Pennsylvania
+Penalties For DUIs In Pennsylvania

 The penalties for a drunk driving conviction depend on a number of factors, including your driving and criminal histories, and your blood alcohol level.
 The following is a summary of the Commonwealth of Pennsylvania’s guidelines for DUI convictions.
 This summary does not include counseling and treatment requirements and is not a substitute for obtaining advice from an attorney:

-- First offense: As an ungraded misdemeanor, a first offense DUI carries a maximum penalty of 6 months in jail, a $5,000.00 fine and a 12-month loss of license.
+- First offense: As an ungraded misdemeanor, a first offense DUI carries a maximum penalty of 6 months in jail, a $5,000 fine and a 12-month loss of license.

 It’s important to note that there may be mandatory minimum sentences in addition to the maximum penalty and that the specific penalties you face will depend on your blood alcohol content (BAC) and your past conviction history.
-You also may face more severe consequences if driving while on drugs causing an accident that results in the injury or death of another person, or other aggravating circumstances or charges.
+You also may face more severe consequences if driving while on drugs caused an accident that resulted in the injury or death of another person, or other aggravating circumstances or charges.

 - BAC tests.
 BAC equipment can be faulty and produces misleading test results on a regular basis.
 Additionally, people issuing the test must have the proper certification to ensure valid test results.
 Not all police officers are certified.